ngaskill/headlessapis.wedeploy.io/content/docs/my-user-account/workflow-tasks/custom-actions/custom-actions.md

 weight: 2
 ---

-## Workflow Tasks Custom Actions
+## Custom Actions for Workflow Tasks

-The responses in `json HAL` format will contain inside the `_embedded` section, the workflow task under the key `WorkflowTask`.
+In a JSON-HAL formatted response for a workflow task, the `self` rel in the `_links` section contains the workflow task's link.
+The `_embedded` section of a workflow task contains the object that task applies to:

 ```json
 {